 Virginia Estate Tax

-There is no Virginia estate or inheritance tax.
-This state tax was repealed July 1, 2007.
+There is no Virginia estate tax or inheritance tax.
+This estate tax was repealed July 1, 2007.

 Federal Estate Tax